-The building at 26 Greek Street still exists, in good condition, in 2014, as offices for a firm of estate agents and surveyors.
+The building at 26 Greek Street still exists, in good condition, in 2021, as rented office accommodation.
+(The Stockport Corporation fire hydrant sign on the wall is a rare survivor.)
 I've yet to discover when the photography business ceased - possibly when Mr Frisby retired.
-There is no evidence at all that Scott and Frisby produced any postcards; the most prolific local postcard publisher in the years following was 'Grenville Series' of Tatton Street, St. Petersgate, Stockport who produced very many views of Stockport and other local areas, many copies of which can still be found today, but that's another story.
+There is no evidence that Scott and Frisby produced any postcards; the most prolific local postcard publisher in the years following was 'Grenville Series' of Tatton Street, St. Petersgate, Stockport who produced very many views of Stockport and other local areas, many copies of which can still be found today, but that's another story.

 This advert appeared in a Stockport street directory of 1887.

 The family grave of Daniel Bullock, Stockport Cemetery.
 'His work well done, his rest well won.'